DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Okay.

-You see this gentleman?
+You see this, gentlemen?

-Familiar with this illusion.
+Familiar with this illusion?

 Yep.